CucumisSativus/static-typing-in-python/slides.md

 ### Union types

-* good for modeling data with different shapes
+* good for modeling data with different shapes (user is either Admin or Employee)
 * types do not have to have a common root
 * types from external libraries can be used here as well

 ---
 ## Type guards

 ```python